 With strong communication, it becomes possible to identify issues early in a construction project and address them before they negatively impact a project.
-A dealer with the right set of specifications and enough time might note a coming lumber shortage with plenty of time to find an alternative, for example.
+A supplier with the right set of specifications and enough time might note a coming lumber shortage with plenty of time to find an alternative, for example.

 Does your plan improve your risk management?

-Ultimately, custom home builders with a strong supply chain can manage around rising material costs and delivery delays that can blow project deadlines.
+Ultimately, home builders with a strong supply chain can manage around rising material costs and delivery delays that can blow project deadlines.
 The key is having a robust supply chain that gives you, the builder, many options when it comes to sourcing materials.

 How to improve construction supply chain management